refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 };
 ```

-After obtaining more insight on the constitutents of a **refine** application, we will take a look at the `App.tsx` file created by the `create refine-app`
+After obtaining more insight on the constitutes of a **refine** application, we will take a look at the `App.tsx` file created by the `create refine-app`

 <details>
 <summary>Show App.tsx Code</summary>